Skip to main content

 Explicit Reads

-This method serves as the primary approach to data acquisition for the Legacy DNP3 driver.
+Explicit reads are the primary method of data acquisition for the Legacy DNP3 driver.

-The DNP3 Read function code is employed to directly access data points.
-During each polling operation, only the static or current value of each data point is obtainable, and event data is neither retrieved nor processed.
-This data acquisition method is specifically intended for scenarios where data points are designated using the group/variation/index (gvi) syntax.
+The DNP3 Read function code is used to read data points directly.
+Each polling operation retrieves only the current value of each point; event data is not retrieved or processed.
+Explicit reads are typically used when points are addressed using the group/variation/index (gvi) syntax.

 Unsolicited Messaging